material-components/material-components-web/packages/mdc-fab/README.md

 </button>
 ```

 > _NOTE:_ The extended FAB must contain label where as the icon is optional.
-The position of icon and label may interchange.
+The icon and label may be specified in whichever order is appropriate based on context.

 ## Style Customization